stefanofa/awesome/TOPICS.md

 *   [fastjs-team/core](https://github.com/fastjs-team/core) - Fastjs is a useful, lightweight JavaScript library for any types of project.

-## embedded-database

-*   [tursodatabase/turso](https://github.com/tursodatabase/turso) - Turso is an in-process SQL database, compatible with SQLite.

-*   [tursodatabase/libsql](https://github.com/tursodatabase/libsql) - libSQL is a fork of SQLite that is both Open Source, and Open Contributions.

 ## sqlite3

 *   [tursodatabase/turso](https://github.com/tursodatabase/turso) - Turso is an in-process SQL database, compatible with SQLite.